A little something about me...

 In addition to photographing the Bald Eagles along the York River, I've spent lots of time in Parker River Wildlife Refuge, mostly photographing the beautiful, owl-faced, Northern Harrier.

-And, in the early winter of 2018, I made a few visits to Portland, Maine where we were graced with a visit from South America (or perhaps Mexico) with the appearance of a Great Black Hawk.
+And, in the early winter of 2019, I made a few visits to Portland, Maine where we were graced with a visit from South America (or perhaps Mexico) with the appearance of a Great Black Hawk.
 This is believed to be the first ever, of this species, to be seen in the United States.
 You'll find several images of this bird in my "Raptors and Other Birds" gallery.
 This southern bird was rescued, in Portland in early January 2019, where it was found on the ground, suffering from frostbite.
-This beautiful raptor is currently under care at Avian Haven.
+Sadly, the frostbite caused too much damage, and this unusual visitor was euthanized in late January.